ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

    ansible-galaxy collection verify my_namespace.my_collection:1.0.0

-In addition to the namespace.collection_name:version format, you can provide the collections to verify in a ``requirements.yml`` file.
+In addition to the ``namespace.collection_name:version`` format, you can provide the collections to verify in a ``requirements.yml`` file.
 Dependencies listed in ``requirements.yml`` are not included in the verify process and should be verified separately.

 .. code-block:: bash

    ansible-galaxy collection verify -r requirements.yml

-Verifying against tar.gz files is not supported.
-If your ``requirements.yml`` contains paths to tarfiles or URLs for installation, you can use the ``--ignore-errors`` flag to ensure that all collections using the namespace.name format in the file are processed.
+Verifying against ``tar.gz`` files is not supported.
+If your ``requirements.yml`` contains paths to tar files or URLs for installation, you can use the ``--ignore-errors`` flag to ensure that all collections using the ``namespace.name`` format in the file are processed.

 Using collections in a Playbook